 The primary criteria for admission are the same as those for University graduate admission.
 In addition, the applicant must have a Bachelor's degree in Religious Studies, or its equivalent, and have achieved a 3.0 GPA in the last 60 semester units attempted.
 Three letters of recommendation two of which should be from the instructors in the undergraduate major are required.

 1. Minimum total units: 30 units of upper division or graduate study, at least 24 of which must be in Religious Studies.
 The remaining 6 may be in Religious Studies or another field of study related to Religious Studies and/or the candidate's educational interests.
-Each student's program must include a minimum of 24 units of graduate courses (which can include 6 units of Biblical Aramaic or Biblical Hebrew), at least 12 of which must be in the 600 series (not including R/ST 697 and R/ST 698).
+Each student's program must include a minimum of 24 units of graduate courses (which can include 6 units of Biblical Aramaic, Biblical Hebrew, or Nahuatl), at least 12 of which must be in the 600 series (not including R/ST 697 and R/ST 698).
+All students must satisfactorily complete R/ST 601.
+Students taking courses for language proficiency outside the Department offerings may need an additional 6-16 units of work beyond the minimum number of units for the M.A.), at least 12 of which must be in the 600 series (not including R/ST 697 and R/ST 698).
 All students must satisfactorily complete R/ST 601.

 3. Proficiency in a modern research language (German or French) demonstrated by passing either the ETS examination with a score of 400 or better or two years of course work with an average grade of "B" or better.
-Proficiency in an appropriate ancient research language (Sanskrit, Biblical Aramaic, Hebrew, Chinese, etc.) replaces this requirement for students concentrating in Ancient Mediterranean and Near Eastern Religions or in Buddhist Studies.
-Exceptions to this requirement are rare, but may be made at the discretion of the Graduate Studies Committee.
+Proficiency in an appropriate ancient research language (Nahuatl, Sanskrit, Biblical Aramaic, Hebrew, Chinese, etc.) replaces the modern language requirement for students concentrating in a related area of study.
+Exceptions to the language requirement are rare, but may be made at the discretion of the Graduate Studies Committee.

 4. Advancement to Candidacy is a statement of how the student plans to complete all courses and requirements for the degree, including establishing a date and a committee for the thesis or comprehensive examination.
 It is best done as early as possible.
 Students taking a comprehensive examination must be advanced to candidacy no later than the semester preceding the examination.
 Students writing a thesis are advanced to candidacy at the time they begin their thesis work.